-A compound or group of compounds defined as part of the estimation of air chemistry in an air quality model (e.g., CO, nitrogen oxide [NO], nitrogen dioxide $[NO_2]$, paraffins [PAR], elemental carbon, coarse [ECC]).
+Model layers Vertical spatial divisions defined by an air quality model because the of air chemistry in an air quality model (e.g., CO, nitrogen oxide [NO], nitrogen dioxide $[NO_2]$, paraffins [PAR], elemental carbon, coarse [ECC]).
 Model species can be an actual chemical compound, ion, or group of compounds.
 Air quality models typically input emissions data for a subset of model species from a larger number of species in a full chemical mechanism.